Andr-e-acute/Odin-TodoList/thoughts.md

 -todoist changes where the newtask form appears when you click different buttons I like the form in the task list.
 -keyboard inputs a must for me..
--colored flags for the priority dropdown
+-colored flags for the priority dropdown some kind of Warning for the add project  when a project is already there
  <!-- -when adding task need to recreate DOm where?
  -display in the sidebar which category is active. -->
 ------------------------------------------